signaloid-cli repos connect

 Description

 Connects a GitHub repository to your Signaloid account, allowing you to create builds from the repository's code.
 You can specify the branch, commit, build directory, and other configuration options during connection.
+The --args value sets the runtime arguments that are passed to your program as command-line arguments when it runs, not compiler flags.
 The repository must be accessible to your Signaloid account.

 Examples